asdeenner7ec/notes/README.md

 # 2023-12-22
 - Today's programming wisdom is: "Simplicity is the ultimate sophistication.
 Complex systems tend to be more fragile and harder to maintain.
 Always strive to write clean, concise, and readable code that can be easily understood and modified by others.
 Remember that code is read far more often than it is written, so invest time in making it clear and self-explanatory.
 And finally, embrace the power of reusable code and modular design to enhance scalability, efficiency, and reliability of your software."

+# 2023-12-23
+- Today's programming wisdom is: "Simplicity is the ultimate sophistication.
+Complex systems arise from simple, well-designed components working together.
+In coding, strive to write clean, readable, and maintainable code.
+Avoid unnecessary complexity and always keep in mind that tomorrow, it may be you who has to decipher your own code."

+This reminder emphasizes the importance of clarity and simplicity in programming, as it not only enhances the efficiency of the current project but also greatly facilitates future maintenance and collaboration.